thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-file-storage/README.md

       ```bash
          python main_api.py
       ```
-6. Once server is running successfully, go to [http://localhost:8000/api/v1/azureBlob/docs](http://localhost:8000/api/v1/azureBlob/docs#/)
+6. Use the Port No that is mentioned in main.py file.
+Open the swagger URL in browser once server is running: `http://localhost:8000/api/v1/azureBlob/docs#/`

 ## Configurations